selsamman/proxily/README.md

 ### Moving State Management out of Components
 The first example demonstrated that you change your state directly in your component.
 Just because you **can** do so does not mean that you **should** do so.

 Best practices are to keep state management separate from the component which represents the presentation of that state.
+Most frameworks require this through actions.
 Proxily does not prescribe any specific method of doing that but it is easily achieved by reorganizing state to be:

 ```javascript
 const counter = {